 The variability depends of course on the type of gas (air, argon, krypton or xenon), and on the width of the cavities.

 We calculated the variability of the thermal transmittance of the same glass unit of the previous example (4le/18Ar/4/18Ar/4le), which has two 18mm cavities filled with argon gas.

 Within an usual range of external temperature (from -5°C to +40°C, 23°F to 104°F), the Ug value remains in a 5% range compared to the baseline.
 For more extreme temperatures (lower than -10°C or higher than 45°C, respectively 14°F and 113°F), the Ug value gets worse in a way it cannot be overlooked.

 NOTE: the values of external temperature Te refer to the average external temperature, in the case of a shaded IGU.

 As the glass units cover a role of primary importance in the thermal envelope of high-performing buildings and passive houses, their transmittance value Ug needs to be analyzed in detail.

 Designers need to choose the Ug value together with other energy parameters, such as the “g” value and light transmission.
 Caring about the Ug value alone, overlooking the other parameters, is just poor design.

-Unlike opaque assemblies, glass units are very dynamic elements: their performance may vary significantly due to glass inclination, as well as to external weather conditions.
+Unlike opaque assemblies, glass units are very dynamic elements.
+Their performance may vary significantly due to glass inclination, as well as to external weather conditions.

-In the economy of the design, he right choice of the glass is never pre-determined: it has to meet comfort requirements (which depend on local climate), and the life cycle cost of the window.
+In the economy of the design, the right choice of the glass is never pre-determined: it has to meet comfort requirements (which depend on local climate), and the life cycle cost of the window.